xmatters/xm-labs-step-msteam-channels/README.md

 }
 ```

 By importing this workflow the custom steps will be added you your instance in state Development and unshared.
 In this state you personally will be able to use them in this and other workflows.
-When you're happy with them you should [set them to a Deployed state](TBC) and if you want other people to be able to use them you should [share the steps](TBC) too.
+When you're happy with them you should [set their state to Deployed](https://help.xmatters.com/ondemand/xmodwelcome/flowdesigner/manage-step-versions.htm#CreateVersion) and if you want other people to be able to use them you should [share the steps](https://help.xmatters.com/ondemand/xmodwelcome/flowdesigner/share-steps.htm) too.

 ## Authentication Steps